 One new award is made per year.
-The announcement is made at the Society’s Annual Meeting.
-(Jan. or Feb.)
+The announcement is made in April, following ranking of the applications received.

 Will non-winners be notified?

-Non-winners will be notified, by email, from the Committee Co-Chair soon after the end of the Annual Meeting.
+Non-winners will be notified, by email, from the Committee Co-Chair soon after the recipient has been selected and notified.

 How long is the scholarship for?

 Up to a maximum of 8 semesters, if awarded to an incoming Freshman.
 Number of semesters is reduced accordingly if awarded to a current college freshman or sophomore.

 How much is the award?

 The amount varies every year, depending upon the investment income of the fund corpus the previous calendar year.
 Scholarship amounts for the last three years:

 What if applicant doesn’t know anyone from one of the Sponsor Groups?

 The applicant, parent or school official can call either a committee member or SRM Headquarters.
 We can usually put them in touch with with a local SRM, NACD or SWCS member.